How to start a cleaning business: step-by-step guide

 Business foundation:

-- Business plan: Document your services, target market, and financial projections.
-Find guidance on creating a business plan and business financing.
+- Business plan: document your services, target market, and financial projections

-- Licences and permits: Obtain required cleaning service permits for your region
+- Licences and permits: obtain cleaning service permits required in your region

 Operational necessities:

-- Insurance: Protect your business and personal assets
+- Insurance: protect your business and personal assets from liability

-- Equipment and supplies: Basic cleaning tools and commercial-grade products
+- Equipment and supplies: purchase basic cleaning tools and commercial-grade products

-- Marketing materials: Website, business cards, and promotional content
+- Marketing materials: create a website, business cards, and promotional content

 Follow these steps to start a well-functioning cleaning business.